rollerworks-graveyard/RollerworksMultiUserBundle/docs/index.md

 and delegates all handling to actual user-services.

-**Note:** The original fos_user service definitions and configuration are overwritten and automatically configured for multi user support, setting the fos_user configuration manually will break this bundle.
+**Note:** The original fos_user service definitions and configuration are overwritten and automatically configured for multi user support.

+**Configuration for the FOSUserBundle is handled trough the RollerworksMultiUserBundle, you must not set the `fos_user` (or remove it if you have it configured) configuration in your app/config, use `rollerworks_multi_user` instead.
+Setting the fos_user configuration yourself will break the RollerworksMultiUserBundle.**

 > Finding the correct user is done using the AuthenticationListener and RequestListener services.
 > You can also choose to build your own discriminator service, just be care full.